Changepoint Detection: An Analysis of the Central England Temperature Series: Structural Change Models

 A drawback of penalized likelihood methods involves computation time.
 There are $\binom{N-1}{m}$ distinct changepoint configurations having $m$ changepoints.
-Summing this over all $m$ shows that there are $2^{N-1}$ distinct changepoint configurations that need to be searched in an exhaustive optimization of a penalized likelihood, a daunting task for $N=200$ on even the world's fastest computers.
+Summing this over all $m$ shows that there are $2^{N-1}$ distinct changepoint configurations that need to be searched in an exhaustive optimization of a penalized likelihood, a daunting task for long time series.
 As a solution, genetic algorithms (GA) will be used to optimize our penalized likelihoods.
-GAs are random walk searches that are unlikely to visit suboptimal changepoint configurations.
-While \cite{Li_Lund_2012} show how to devise a GA in climate changepoint applications, generally available GAs have now become savvy enough to confidently handle our needs.
+GAs are randomized search algorithms that mimic natural selection processes.
+In a genetic algorithm, an initial collection (generation) of changepoint configurations is randomly evolved towards ones with improved penalized likelihoods.
+Better fitting models are allowed priority in passing on their changepoints (genes) to children models of the next generation.
+Occasionally, mutations (very different changepoint configurations) occur; this keeps the GA from converging to local minimums of the penalized likelihood.
+Ultimately, the GA converges to a model with a very good penalized likelihood.
+The natural selection mechanism in GAs make it unlikely to visit suboptimal changepoint configurations.
+While \cite{Li_Lund_2012} illustrate how to devise a GA in climate changepoint applications, generally available GAs have now become savvy enough to capably handle our needs.
 The GA optimizations performed here use the \texttt{R} package \texttt{GA} \citep{scrucca2013ga}.
-We mention that \cite{Killick_etal_2012} and \citep{maidstone2017FPOP}, two rapid dynamic programming based multiple changepoint configuration optimizers, currently cannot handle our needs: \cite{maidstone2017FPOP} assumes independence of model errors and \cite{Killick_etal_2012} assumes all parameters change at each changepoint time (including the correlation and error variances).
-GAs are the only optimization method that reasonably handle all models considered here.